-Payments in any currency to any other countries
+Payments in any currency to any other country

 The time it takes for payments to banks in other countries to arrive will vary but may be more than 4 working days depending on the currency and the country you are sending it to.
-There is more information about these payment timescales in the Useful to know section.
+There is more information about these payment timescales in Useful to know.